The policy of Belgium within the EU

 Brief summary

-The climate and energy policy of the European Union is based on three crucial pillars:
+The energy and climate policy of the European Union is based on three essential pillars:

-• competitiveness: importance of energy prices and cost-efficiency, as well as completing the internal energy market
+• Competitiveness: The importance of affordable energy prices and cost efficiency, as well as the further development of the internal energy market, is essential for economic competitiveness.

-• sustainability: an integrated climate and energy policy contributes to achieving the climate objectives within the Paris Agreement and is in line with the efforts of the EU to reach a new comprehensive climate agreement at the global level.
+• Sustainability: An integrated energy and climate policy contributes to achieving the climate objectives contained in the Paris Agreement and is in line with the global efforts of the EU to reach a new comprehensive climate agreement.

-Belgium has always constructively supported the above-mentioned pillars of an integrated European climate and energy policy.
-Climate policyon the one hand, energy security and the completion of the internal energy market, on the other, should not be seen as mutually exclusive, but instead as complementary.
-Belgium is also pursuing the European objective of achieving European energetic autonomy and independencet.
+Belgium has always constructively supported the above European policy pillars for an integrated energy and climate policy.
+Climate policy on the one hand and energy security and the completion of the internal energy market on the other should not be seen as mutually exclusive, but instead as complementary.
+Our country also pursues the European goal of achieving energy independence with Belgium advocating the security of sustainable and affordable energy supplies.